-This article explains how to create a template for 510k submission device description (i.e., Section 11).
+This article explains how to create a template for a 510k submission device description (i.e., Section 11).
 The template addresses each of the requirements of a device description in the FDA refusal to accept (RTA) guidance document.
 The template also serves as a summary technical document (STED) for submission to a Notified Body for CE Marking.

-You would think that it’s really hard to screw up the device description, but the FDA screening reviewer is completing a new refusal to accept (RTA) checklist (effective October 1, 2015).
+You would think that it’s tough to screw up the device description, but the FDA screening reviewer is completing a new refusal to accept (RTA) checklist (effective October 1, 2015).
 That checklist has specific requirements for a device description.
 If you copy the device description from your draft IFU, then you will probably receive an RTA letter on Day 15 of the RTA screening process.
 The review “clock” is reset to zero, and you have to revise your device description and re-submit.

-There are four specific requirements (questions 9-12) in section “B” of the RTA checklist which is titled “Device Description.”
+There are four specific requirements (questions 9-12) in section “B” of the RTA checklist, which is titled “Device Description.”
 In addition to this, there are similar requirements for inclusion in a device description for technical file and design dossier submissions to Notified Bodies.
 Rather than creating two different device description documents, I prefer to create a template that addresses each of the regulatory requirements in a single controlled document.
 Therefore, I created a template for the 510k submission device description with the following headings for Section 11 of the 510k submission:

 - Product or trade name

-- General description—including intended purpose.
+- General description—including the intended purpose.
 The general description must be consistent with the device description in the labeling, and this section of the document is intended to address section 10 of the refusal to accept (RTA) checklist.

 - A list and description of each device for which a 510(k) clearance is requested in the submission.
 The list may refer to models, part numbers, various sizes, etc. This section of the document is intended to address section 11c of the refusal to accept (RTA) checklist.
-It may be helpful to combine this section with section 3 of the template providing a table with UDI device identifier for each product listed.
+It may be helpful to combine this section with section 3 of the template, providing a table with a UDI device identifier for each product listed.

 - UDI device identifier(s)—if available.

-- Intended patient population, medical condition to be diagnosed and/or treated and other considerations such as patient selection criteria.
+- Intended patient population, medical condition to be diagnosed and/or treated, and other considerations such as patient selection criteria.

 - Principles of operation of the device.
 This section of the document is intended to address section 11a of the refusal to accept (RTA) checklist.

-- Risk class and applicable classification rule according to Annex VII (proposed EU regulations) or Annex IX (MDD).
-For this section I will cross-reference to a controlled document that includes the complete classification rationale, while this section only includes the classification and the applicable rule(s).
+- Risk class and applicable classification rule, according to Annex VII (proposed EU regulations) or Annex IX (MDD).
+For this section, I will cross-reference to a controlled document that includes the complete classification rationale, while this section only includes the classification and the applicable rule(s).

 - Explanation of novel features (be careful, this is a regulatory document and not a marketing document).